-We have IPads, Learn Pads, laptop computers and whiteboards in every classroom.
+We have IPads, laptop computers and whiteboards in every classroom.

-In lower school we have a school library, two dining halls, two school halls and a reading room.
-Our school looks small from the outside but when you visit you find we have four outdoor learning areas which contain climbing apparatus, mud kitchens, vegetable patches, an amphitheatre, a cabin, two Forest School areas ( one with a pond), a sports arena, water play, a gym and even a beach!
+In lower school we have a school library, two dining halls, two school halls, sports hall and a reading room.
+Our school looks small from the outside but when you visit you find we have four outdoor learning areas which contain climbing apparatus, mud kitchens, vegetable patches, an amphitheatre, a cabin, two Forest School areas (one with a pond), a sports arena, water play, a gym and even a beach!
 Play and lunchtimes are fun at our school.

 Our upper school building was designed as an open plan build and over the years we have modernised it to improve the learning spaces; we have added glass doors, lifted ceiling and incorporated reading areas.
 In upper school we have a school hall and a food technology room.

-We have a head teacher, Mrs P Matty, and two deputy head teachers.
+We have a head teacher, Ms J Baker, and two deputy head teachers.

 If you want to find out about the staff in each year group see Staff in the About Grove tab.